moisespr123/rav1e_gui/README.md

 ## Dependencies:
 * You need my build of `opusenc.exe`.
 You can get it here: https://moisescardona.me/opusenc-libopus%201.3-rc2-2-ga8e2a2b1-dirty-resample-10
 * You need ffmpeg as found here: https://ffmpeg.zeranoe.com/builds/.
 Use the nightly builds.
+[Instructions here.](https://moisescardona.me/downloading_ffmpeg_rav1e_gui)
-* You also need rav1e
+* You also need rav1e.
+[Builds here.](https://moisescardona.me/rav1e_compiles)

 Written in Visual Basic .NET using Visual Studio 2017.